MariaDB/server/CODING_STANDARDS.md

 modial interaction of magneto-reluctance and capacitive diractance.
 ```

+The only explicitly allowed exception to the 50-72 rules is that if the first line can be MDEV-###### title', even if the title would make the line longer than 50 characters.

-The commit messages are typically rendered in Markdown format, so markdown formatting is permitted for the message body.
+The commit messages are typically rendered in [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), so markdown formatting is permitted for the message body.

 ### Branch handling